-Best high end bbq gloves – Caiman 21-Inch Deerskin Welding Glove
+6. Best welding gloves for grilling – Caiman 21-Inch Deerskin Welding Glove

 Any bbq glove made from genuine American deerskin with a boarhide heat shield and cuff was always going to get out attention.

-While the glove is marketed as a welding glove, we find that welding gloves make some of the best general purpose gloves for outdoor cooking and fire management.
+While the glove is marketed as a welding glove, we find that welding gloves make some of the best heavy duty grill gloves for outdoor cooking and fire management.

 The leather gives you good initial protection and the length of the gloves helps to ensure your wrists and arms stay protected.

 Unfortunately the leather is also not the most heat resistant fabric.
 Fine for most tasks you’ll encounter while smoking but just watch out if you’re holding on to something hot for more than a second or two.